[I’ve updated the below text for flow and clarity, the podcast doesn’t match up perfectly]

 The golden ratio is the ratio between a long distance and a short distance when the sum of the two distances has the same ratio to the long distance.

-It doesn’t come across well in a podcast, so if you’re curious about the Golden Ratio look it up.
+It doesn’t come across well in a podcast/write up, so if you’re curious about the Golden Ratio look it up.
 There is lots of material about it.

 What’s important mathematically is that the Golden Ratio is the least rational number.
 This doesn’t mean it’s crazy.
 It means it is hardest to approximate with a ratio.
-It is thus the hardest to represent in reality.
+It is thus the most impossible to represent physically.

 Phi (which is another name for the Golden Ratio), converges more slowly than any other irrational number.
 It requires bigger numbers – bigger denominators and numerators – in order to have an equally accurate ratio.
 Your dimensions must be represented by ever more precisely cut ratios to get close to the actual value of the Golden Ratio.